 In February 2015, Peshdary was arrested again and charged as part of Project Slipstream.
 Peshdary is alleged to have recruited John Maguire to join the Islamic State.
 Peshdary and Maguire are believed to have planned to travel to Syria together in 2012, but Peshdary’s passport application was rejected.

 Peshdary is also alleged to have helped finance trips for other Canadians (Ashton Larmond, Carlos Larmond, and Suliman Mohamed) to join the Islamic State following his own unsuccessful attempt.

 Peshdary does not appear to have been charged with terrorist financing offences, but rather with facilitation offences.
 However, based on the information available, it appears that at least part of this facilitation was financial in nature.
-Why he hasn’t been charged with a financing offence for helping to finance the trips for other Canadians is also of note because the sums of money involved are probably more than a few thousand dollars.
-In previous terrorism financing charges in Canada, larger sums of money are usually involved, such as the LTTE case.
+Why he hasn’t been charged with a financing offences is of interest.
+In previous terrorism financing cases in Canada, larger sums of money are usually involved, such as the LTTE case.
 However, a case involving smaller sums of money is not without precedent.
 Momin Khawaja was convicted of terrorism financing offences for helping to finance a UK terrorism plot.
 In that case, the amount of money provided was around $10,000.
 So the amount of money involved is not likely the issue; rather, proving the source of funds and their intent may be preventing the laying of a section 83.03 terrorism financing charge.

 Analysis: It will be interesting to see how much money Peshdary is alleged to have provided to the would-be travellers, and where he got that money.
 Self-financing, or diverting funds from personal sources of income, is common amongst individuals seeking to travel to theatres of jihad.
 Other sources can include donations from friends and family, theft, student loan fraud, etc. It will also be interesting to see what role, if any, financial intelligence played in bringing the charges against Peshdary.